pyropyro78/RemoteMobSpawn/README.md

     Spawn mobs on other players.
     Spawn mobs on yourself.

-    (as of v2.1.1.1+)

     Spawns mobs on All players

 Config:

-    When set true this will not enable mobs to spawn if the location is not in air.
+     When set true this will not enable mobs to spawn if the location is not in air (Will not spawn within a block).
      This is to prevent mobs from dying right when they spawn alerting the player of what is happening.
      Default is: false.

     SafeSpawn: false

-Metrics:

-(Not in v2.1.1.0+)

-This plugin utilizes Hidendra's plugin metrics system, which means that the following information is collected and sent to mcstats.org:

-    A unique identifier
-    The server's version of Java
-    Whether the server is in offline or online mode The plugin's version
-    The server's version
-    The OS version/name and architecture
-    The core count for the CPU
-    The number of players online
-    The Metrics version
-    You can disable the stat collection via /plugins/PluginMetrics/config.yml if you wish.
-(But that is not very nice :( )
+      When set to true mobs spawned with the plugin will have a glow border set to them.
+      Default is: false.

+     Glow: false

 This plugin was authored by pyropyro78.